-Combine OCRs are typically run on 1,000 to 3,000 meter courses and include obstacles that test upper body, lower body, grip and total strength, including functional fitness exercises.
-Starts have up to 24 people.
+Combine OCRs are typically run on 1,000 to 3,000 meter courses and include obstacles that test upper body, lower body, grip and total strength, including functional exercises.
+Starts have up to 100 people at a time.

 Beach OCRs are mass participation events that take advantage of the sand, sunshine and water of beach environments.
 Formats include individual, mixed team and relay races.

 Notable races include the Shardana World Team Challenge and Beach OCR Championships.
 OCR Americas is holding Beach OCR Pan American championships preceding the World Beach Games.

 Obstacle Course Races are large scale, mass participation events held in parks, ski resorts, wilderness, rural, urban and suburban locations.
 Races can have up to 30,000 participants and vary in length from 3 km to 40 km.

 Set Time OCRs are 4, 8 , 12 or 24 hours mass participation events with men, women and team competitions.
 Competitors complete as many 5 km to 5 mile laps as they can in the time allowed.

 World's Toughest Mudder is the best known set time OCR, with individuals and teams covering as much distance as possible in 24 hours.
 Spartan Ultra World Championships is a 24 hour loop course held in Iceland